-Although life coaching can be a helpful tool when tackling goals and/or transitions of various kinds, not everyone understands what such coaching entails.
+Although life coaching can be a helpful tool when tackling goals and/or transitions of various kinds, not everyone is familiar with what such coaching entails.
 If you’re somewhat uncertain yourself, perhaps this page will provide some clarification.

 • Assessing your present circumstances and/or position